B2B SaaS Payment Automation for Marketeq Digital

 ✦ Explanatory User research

-the problem was known, so I started with interviews.
+The problem was known, so I started with interviews.

-trust issues
+Trust issues

-"What if if they charge me more?"
+Mike: "What if they charge me more?"

-need for communication
+Need for clear communication

 ✦ Competitive analysis